Wasserstein Distributionally Robust Risk-Sensitive Estimation via Conditional Value-at-Risk: Introduction

 Robust and distributionally robust approaches to estimation have been studied extensively.
 For estimation problems in which the latent signal is observed via a linear measurement model with additive noise, robust affine estimators can be obtained by minimizing the worst-case mean squared error (MSE) over uncertainty sets describing the signal or noise, often resulting in tractable semidefinite programming (SDP) reformulations under suitable assumptions \cite{eldar2008minimax, juditsky2018near, beck2007regularization, eldar2004robust, beck2007mean}.
 In the distributionally robust setting, one instead minimizes the worst-case MSE over ambiguity sets of probability distributions.
 Tractable formulations have been derived for ambiguity sets defined by spectral constraints on the signal and noise covariance matrices \cite{eldar2006robust, beck2006robust} and divergence-based constraints on the signal and noise distributions \cite{levy2004robust, zorzi2017robustness}.
 Most closely related to our work, \cite{nguyen2023bridging} studies Wasserstein distributionally robust MSE minimization for linear measurement models and establishes optimality of affine estimators (among all possibly nonlinear estimators) when the nominal distribution is elliptical.
 Wasserstein-based distributionally robust optimization has also been applied in related settings such as Kalman filtering, linear regression, classification, and domain adaptation \cite{shafieezadeh2018wasserstein, shafieezadeh2015distributionally, shafieezadeh2019regularization, aolaritei2026wasserstein, taskesen2021sequential}.

-CVaR-based criteria have been used widely to incorporate risk sensitivity in machine learning and decision-making applications, including multi-armed bandits, reinforcement learning, robust control, fairness-aware learning, and supervised learning \cite{sani2012risk, chow2015risk, chow2018risk, williamson2019fairness, soma2020statistical,laguel2021superquantiles, van2015distributionally}, to name a few applications.
-Distributionally robust CVaR minimization with quadratic objectives has also been studied in the context of stochastic control and portfolio optimization problems under moment-based or Gelbrich ambiguity sets \cite{chapman2021toward, kishida2022risk, nguyen2021mean}.
-However, to our knowledge, Wasserstein distributionally robust estimation with a CVaR of squared error criterion has not been studied previously.
+CVaR-based criteria have been widely used to incorporate risk sensitivity in machine learning and decision-making applications, including multi-armed bandits, reinforcement learning, robust control, fairness-aware learning, and supervised learning \cite{sani2012risk, chow2015risk, chow2018risk, williamson2019fairness, soma2020statistical,laguel2021superquantiles, van2015distributionally}, to name a few applications.
+Distributionally robust CVaR minimization with quadratic objectives has also been studied in the context of stochastic control and portfolio optimization problems under moment-based or Gelbrich ambiguity sets \cite{chapman2021toward, kishida2022risk,nguyen2021mean}.
+However, to the best of our knowledge, the problem of Wasserstein distributionally robust CVaR minimization with quadratic loss has not been studied previously.